Transcriptional regulation: At the level of cytosine methylation

 EGR1 protein is a particular transcription factor that is important for regulation of methylation of CpG islands.
 An EGR1 transcription factor binding site is frequently located in enhancer or promoter sequences.
 There are about 12,000 binding sites for EGR1 in the mammalian genome and about half of EGR1 binding sites are located in promoters and half in enhancers.
 The binding of EGR1 to its target DNA binding site is insensitive to cytosine methylation in the DNA.

 While only small amounts of EGR1 transcription factor protein are detectable in cells that are un-stimulated, translation of the EGR1 gene into protein at one hour after stimulation is drastically elevated.
 Expression of EGR1 transcription factor proteins, in various types of cells, can be stimulated by growth factors, neurotransmitters, hormones, stress and injury.
 In the brain, when neurons are activated, EGR1 proteins are up-regulated and they bind to (recruit) the pre-existing TET1 enzymes which are highly expressed in neurons.
 TET enzymes can catalyse demethylation of 5-methylcytosine.
 When EGR1 transcription factors bring TET1 enzymes to EGR1 binding sites in promoters, the TET enzymes can demethylate the methylated CpG islands at those promoters.
 Upon demethylation, these promoters can then initiate transcription of their target genes.
 Hundreds of genes in neurons are differentially expressed after neuron activation through EGR1 recruitment of TET1 to methylated regulatory sequences in their promoters.

 The methylation of promoters is also altered in response to signals.
-The three mammalian DNA methyltransferasess (DNMT1, DNMT3A, and DNMT3B) catalyze the addition of methyl groups to cytosines in DNA.
-While DNMT1 is a “maintenance” methyltransferase, DNMT3A and DNMT3B can carry out new methylations.
+The three mammalian DNA methyltransferases (DNMT1, DNMT3A, and DNMT3B) catalyze the addition of methyl groups to cytosines in DNA.
+While DNMT1 is a "maintenance" methyltransferase, DNMT3A and DNMT3B can carry out new methylations.
 There are also two splice protein isoforms produced from the DNMT3A gene: DNA methyltransferase proteins DNMT3A1 and DNMT3A2.